themains/piedomains/README.rst

   - Input

-    - list of domains
+    - list of domains (optional, if not provided, html_path is required)

-    - path where htmls are stored (optional)
+    - path where htmls are stored (optional, if not provided, domains is required)

-    - use offline html (optional)

     - use latest model (optional)